 - number = A number for which the rank is to be found out.

-How to Use RANK Function in Excel?
+How to Use RANK Function in Excel? (with Examples)

-The given function is a Worksheet (WS) function.
-As a Worksheet function, it can be entered as a part of the formula in a worksheet cell.
+The given function is a WorkSheet (WS) function.
+As a worksheet function, it can be entered as a part of the formula in a worksheet cell.
 Refer to the examples explained in this article as you proceed to learn more.

 Example #1 – Find Steve’s Rank in Maths

-- RANK (B6, B1: B11) returns the rank of the student named Steve in subject Maths as 8, 50 being the lowest (B2) and 99 (B10) being the highest marks in Maths subject.
+- The RANK (B6, B1: B11) function returns the rank of the student named Steve in the subject Maths as 8, 50 being the lowest (B2) and 99 (B10) being the highest marks in Maths subject.

 Example #2 – Find the Lowest Runtime from the Race Record

 - The time values range from cell B1:B6.
-So, the cell range is named as a table and given the name ‘mytime’.
+So, the cell range is named as a table and called “my time.”
 It acts as an alias for B1: B6.

-- As a result, 4:30 (cell B3), the lowest one is recorded as rank 1 and the 9:00 (cell B5), the longest one is recorded as the last i.e. 4th rank.
+- As a result, at 4:30 (cell B3), the lowest one is recorded as rank 1, and at 9:00 (cell B5), the longest one is recorded as the last, i.e., the 4th rank.

 Example #3 – Value Not Present